morganmuell/brownlab-workflow-mcmctree/README.md

 --ABSOLUTELY DO NOT run the last step without branch length approximation.
 Your analysis will never finish

---It's okay to use the full path name for the program if you're new to all this and struggling to put the program in your path, e.g., `~/Desktop/paml4.8/bin/mcmctree run1.ctl`, however it is still necessary to put BASEML in the path no matter what to run step 1
+--If you get `Abort trap: 6` this means the analysis did not completely finish.
+This is the problem I continued to experience with PAML version 4.9j.
+If you experience this even after you think you put PAML v4.8 in your path, type out the full name of the directory for mcmctree in PAML, e.g., `~/Desktop/paml4.8/bin/mcmctree run1.ctl`.